 Foodprint is Nottingham’s first social supermarket and a surplus food redistribution network.

-They take food that supermarkets would otherwise throw away, but which is still good to eat, and sell it at low prices in their volunteer-run Sneinton store.
-This saves food from landfill while ensuring everyone can afford nutritious food.
-Revenue from the shop subsidises their redistribution operation, delivering food to a number of partner homeless shelters, food banks and social eating projects.
+Foodprint take food that supermarkets would otherwise throw away, but which is still good to eat, and sell it at discounted prices in their volunteer-run store in Sneinton.
+This saves food from landfill whilst ensuring everyone can afford nutritious food.
+Revenue from the shop subsidises their redistribution network, providing food to a number of local community partners, including homeless shelters, food banks and school breakfast clubs.

-Since opening in December 2017 they have diverted over 19 tonnes of food from landfill, preventing the release of almost 80 tonnes of CO2, and they impact hundreds of people every week through their shop and redistribution network.
+Since opening in December 2017, Foodprint have diverted over 48 tonnes of food from landfill, preventing the release of almost 203 tonnes of CO2.
+In addition, their redistribution network has enabled the team to impact almost 750 individuals each week.

-To find out more, please visit the Foodprint website here.
+To find out more about Foodprint, please visit their website here.